Attica (1974 film): Production

-Reception
+Reception and legacy

 Gloria Woman from the Lesbian Tide called Attica "a very powerful document".
 Vincent Canby for The New York Times described the film as "an exceptionally moving, outraged recollection of that terrible event."
 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".